zackcaputo/Project-1/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook.yml file to the ansible container in jumpbox.
 - Update the ansible.cfg file to include the Three Webserver IP Addresses 10.0.0.14, 10.0.0.15,10.0.0.4
-- Run the playbook, and navigate to http://52.254.67.239:5601/app/kibana or THE IP Address the webservers are severing the application on ?  to check that the installation worked as expected.
+- Run the playbook, and navigate to http://52.254.67.239:5601/app/kibana or THE IP Address the webservers are serving the application on ?  to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?
 Filebeat is copied in into the ansible container